ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_linux_ubuntu.md

 cd Ixian-DLT
 sh rebuild.sh
 ```
-The script will build all necessary files, which will be located in '~/Ixian/Ixian-DLT/IxianDLT/bin/Release'
+The script will build all necessary files, which will be located in '~/Ixian/Ixian-DLT/IxianDLT/bin/Release/net6.0/'
-If you encounter errors during the rebuild process, make sure that you have installed mono correctly as described in step 1 of this guide.
-Additionally, if you encounter the `"AssemblyFiles" has invalid value "/usr/lib/mono/4.8-api/mscorlib.dll"` compile error, see the `Troubleshooting mono 6.12.0.179` compile issue section below.

 6. Switch to the Ixian binaries folder:
 ```
-cd ~/Ixian/Ixian-DLT/IxianDLT/bin/Release
+cd ~/Ixian/Ixian-DLT/IxianDLT/bin/Release/net6.0/
 ```

 7. (Optional) Download and unpack the bootstrap data files to enable faster synchronization.